zmitchell/tinkering.xyz/content/optimization-story.md

 - [PyO3](https://github.com/PyO3/pyo3), for Rust/Python interop
 - [maturin](https://github.com/PyO3/maturin), for interacting with your extension during development and eventually publishing it to PyPI
 - [ndarray](https://github.com/rust-ndarray/ndarray), Rust's equivalent to NumPy
-- [rust-numpy](https://github.com/PyO3/rust-numpy), for converting NumPy objects to ndarray arrays.
+- [rust-numpy](https://github.com/PyO3/rust-numpy), for converting between NumPy and ndarray

 The Python interop was shockingly easy.
 I wouldn't even know how to begin doing this with C. It's not without friction, but that's mostly a documentation issue.
-For instance, I had trouble putting my Rust source alongside my Python source in my Python package and having it build properly when I use `poetry build` to build my Python package.
-The documentation makes it sound like this is the preferred method, but I was short on time and ended up just making a separate package, [ham2spec](https://github.com/savikhin-lab/ham2spec), so that I could upload it to PyPI and have it downloaded and installed like any other dependency.
+For instance, I had trouble putting my Rust source alongside my Python source in my Python package and having `poetry build` include the compiled Rust binary.
+The documentation makes it sound like this is the preferred method, but I couldn't figure it out in the moment and I was short on time.
+It's entirely possible I missed something simple, I've never done this before.

+I ended up just making a separate package, [ham2spec](https://github.com/savikhin-lab/ham2spec), so I could upload it to PyPI and have it downloaded and installed like any other dependency.
 I shouldn't have to build and upload my Rust extension to a server somewhere to get it picked up properly as a dependency of my local project, but here we are.
-I was rushed to get this working, so it's entirely possible I missed something simple.

-That aside, this is what the development process looks like:
+This is what the development process looks like:
 - Create a new project with `maturin new`
 - Write your Rust code
 - Package it up and expose it to Python locally with `maturin develop`